Habbie/hello-dns/tdns/README.md

 written by `putRR`, would exceed this maximum length, that record is rolled back and a std::out_of_range() exception is thrown.
 This allows the caller to either truncate or decide this data was optional anyhow.

+### Compression
+DNS compression is unreasonably difficult to get right.
+In what I am not sure is a coincidence, it turns out the DNS Tree can also be used to perform DNS name compression.

+For every invocation of `putName()` in `DNSMessageWriter()` we check the DNS tree if it has a match on the full name, and if not, we add the name and its components of the name to a DNS tree.

+This effectively gets us the desired compression behaviour, except special care has to be taken to not do wildcard processing.

 ## EDNS and truncation
 EDNS tells us that a larger buffer size is available.
 However, even with